Best of British is a celebration of the cream of British pop and rock

 music produced by the British music industry.

-show is produced and presented by Philip Grant.
+show is produced and presented by Philip Grant who is working on a

-produced for the on-line station Surrey Sound, the show was
+produced for the on-line station Surrey Sound, the show has

-recently broadcast on Wey Valley radio.
+recently been broadcast on Wey Valley radio.
 You can

 listen again to some of the longer features from the programme.